Catalog variant data and product groupings

 Product variants

-In a catalog featuring items of the variant catalog object, customers are shown both displayable and sellable items.
+In a catalog entity featuring items of the variant catalog object, customers are shown both displayable and sellable items.

 Displayable items are of the product catalog object and are the ones that are displayed in search results or product listing pages (PLPs).